microsoft/vert-papers/papers/DecomposedMetaNER/README.md

 # Decomposed Meta-Learning for Few-Shot Named Entity Recognition

-This repository will contain the open-sourced official implementation of the paper:
+This repository will contains the open-sourced official implementation of the paper:

 [Decomposed Meta-Learning for Few-Shot Named Entity Recognition](https://arxiv.org/abs/2204.05751) (Findings of the ACL 2022).